Tsz Wan Shan: Education

 The first school village in Hong Kong was established in 2002 at Po Kong Village Road, Tsz Wan Shan.
 It is the only school village in Hong Kong.
 There are five schools including International Christian Quality Music Secondary and Primary School, Tsz Wan Shan Catholic Primary School, Po Leung Kuk Grandmont Primary School, St. Patrick's Catholic Primary School (Po Kong Village Road) and Po Leung Kuk Celine Ho Yam Tong College.

 Tsz Wan Shan is in Primary One Admission (POA) School Net 45.
 Within the school net are multiple aided schools (operated independently but funded with government money); no government primary schools are in this net.

+Hong Kong Public Libraries maintains the Tsz Wan Shan Public Library in the Tsz Wan Shan Shopping Centre.

 Transport

-Buses: No. 2F, 3B, 3C, 3D, 3M, 5C, 15A, 116.
-Specific time services for 3X, 5P, 5X, 205M, 302, 302A, E23 & E23A.
+Buses: No. 2F, 3B, 3C, 3D, 5C, 15A, 116.
+Specific time services for 3X, 5P, 302, 302A, A23, E23 & E23A.

 Minibuses (Scheduled Services / Green Minibus): No. 18M, 19, 19M, 19S, 20, 37A, 37M, 66S (Night services only), 73.

 Minibuses (Red Public Light Buses): From Mong Kok, Tsuen Wan, and Jordan Road.
 Specific time services from Wan Chai, Causeway Bay, North Point, and Castle Peak Road, Kowloon.

 Due to the height and the steep inclination of the mountain, there are no railway connections at Tsz Wan Shan.
 In February 2008, during a site inspection for the Sha Tin to Central Link, the then Secretary for Transport and Housing, Eva Cheng, said the hilly terrain and geological conditions in Tsz Wan Shan made it technically difficult and risky to build a station in this location, despite strong requests from Wong Tai Sin District Council and many local residents.